assemble/assemble/docs/content/api/errors.md

 title: Errors
 description: >
   Learn how error handling works in assemble, and how to use error codes to find more information.
+category: api
 ---

 - [ ] error codes